alper/alpernl/content/posts/highlights-from-the-art-of-not-being-governed/index.md

 > In periods of dynastic consolidation, peace, and buoyant trade, Skinner explains, the local community opens and adapts to the opportunities these conditions afford.
 Economic specialization, trade, and administrative and political links flourish as the community takes advantage of the opportunities in the wider world.
 By contrast, in periods of dynastic collapse, economic depression, and civil strife and banditry, the local community withdraws increasingly into its own shell as a self-protective measure.
 The withdrawal was patterned, according to Skinner: first a normative withdrawal, then an economic closure, and, finally, a defensive military closure.
 Specialists and traders returned home, economic specialization diminished, the local food supply was guarded, outsiders were expelled, crop-watching societies were formed, stockades built, and local militias created.

 > Such adjustments can take place along one or several dimensions not easily available to the core peasantry.
 The first of these dimensions is location; the higher and more remote their dwelling, the farther they generally are from state centers, slave raids, and taxes.
 A second dimension is scale and dispersal; the smaller and more dispersed their settlements the less tempting a target they represent for raiders and states.
-Finally, they can and do modulate their subsistence techniques, each of which embodies a position vis-Ã -vis states, hierarchy, and political incorporation.
+Finally, they can and do modulate their subsistence techniques, each of which embodies a position vis-à-vis states, hierarchy, and political incorporation.

 > What is most striking here, of course, is how closely the ideal of a civilized landscape and demography coincides with a landscape and demography most suitable for state-making and how closely a landscape unsuitable for state appropriation, as well as the people who inhabit it, is understood as uncivilized and barbaric.